GitWorktree.org logoGitWorktree.org

 # If the worktree still exists, remove it properly

-git worktree remove ../feature-auth
+git worktree remove ../acme-hotfix

 # If you deleted the directory manually, prune the stale entry